When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

 Always stay hydrated, especially in the Summer.
 You will still work up a sweat riding an e-bike, and you will need to replace the lost fluid.
-If you are planning on riding longer distances, you may need a couple of bottles of water with an added electrolyte tablet, as Salt, and Potassium in particular are lost through sweating.
-It is also wise to consume energy in the form of small amounts of good quality carbohydrates – I use small oat and seed flapjacks.
+If you are planning on riding longer distances, you may need a couple of bottles of water with an added electrolyte tablet, as Salt and Potassium, in particular, are lost through sweating.
+It is also wise to consume energy in the form of small amounts of good-quality carbohydrates – I use small oat and seed flapjacks.
 Never have a big meal immediately before or during a ride, allow 2-3 hours for a big meal to be properly digested.

-Importantly, be aware of your bikes battery range.
+Importantly, be aware of your bike’s battery range.
 The last thing you want is to be pedalling a heavy e-bike a long distance without power assistance.
 I have been in this situation and it is quite challenging to say the least!

-There is a lot to consider before purchasing your new e-bike – I will be creating a buyers guide in the near future as there are an awful lot of options to consider.
+There is a lot to consider before purchasing your new e-bike – I will be creating a buyers guide shortly as there are an awful lot of options to consider.
 You may even consider converting a bike you already own.
 The first and most important factor to consider is that the bike is the correct size for you.
 There is a rough guide below, but please remember, as we come in all shapes and sizes, it is sometimes a good idea to go to your local bike shop for sizing.